 We couldn't reach more than 5,000 Clackamas County youth each year without the help of our volunteers!
 Do you have what it takes to become a 4-H Volunteer?

 Your Clackamas County 4-H Staff

 Talk to Kelly about...anything!
 Our secretary can answer questions about most topics, including dates of events, enrollment questions, project materials, and general 4-H information.

 Contact Trisha about joining 4-H, becoming a leader, and finding a new club.
 You can also contact Trisha for more information on the Fish Stewards, and Incredible Egg in school programs.

 Contact Janet for information about School Enrichment Programs.

 Contact Wendy for information about Science, Engineering and Technology, Older Youth Leadership, Awards & Recognition, and club programs in Horse and Small Animals.

-Contact Jan for information about our Leaders' Association, Camp and club programs in HEARTH (Home Economics, Arts, Horticulture, and other non-animal projects), Livestock, Shooting Sports, and Dog.
+Contact Jan for information about our 4-H Association Board, Camp and club programs in HEARTH (Home Economics, Arts, Horticulture, and other non-animal projects), Livestock, Shooting Sports, Dog and Youth Tractor Safety.